 - Use your hand to scrape out any oil and seasoning left in the bowl over the chicken breasts.
 Wash hands.

-- Place the roaster back in the oven and lower the temperature to 425˚F/220˚C. Roast for 45 minutes, turning the pan halfway through the cooking time.
+- Place the roaster back in the oven and lower the temperature to 425˚F/220˚C. Roast for 30-45 minutes, turning the pan halfway through, until the skin is browned and the veggies are fork tender.

 - Remove the roaster from the oven and pour the wine-water mixture over the chicken and vegetables.
 Shake the pan to loosen the vegetables from the bottom.